 One of the facts everyone knows about the Chartists is that they presented three petitions to Parliament.

 But they didn’t.
-There were actually four national Chartist petitions calling for the adoption of the Charter, one national initiative to collect signatures on a large number of local petitions, and one enormous petition seeking the release of Chartist prisoners.
+There were actually four national Chartist petitions calling for the adoption of the Charter.
+There was one national drive to collect signatures on lots of local petitions.
+And there was one enormous petition in 1841 seeking the release of Chartist prisoners.

-The chart below shows the rise and fall in support for the Chartist cause, with 1848 highly contested – Feargus O’Connor having claimed (against the advice of other activists) that it contained 5,700,000 signatures while the parliamentary authorites put the number at no more than 1,900,000.
+The chart beneath shows the rise and fall in support for the Chartist cause, with 1848 highly contested.
+Presenting the petition Feargus O’Connor had claimed (against the advice of other activists) that it contained 5,700,000 signatures while the parliamentary authorities put the number at no more than 1,900,000.
+The truth probably lies somewhere in between.

 These links go to separate pages on each petition.